People arriving from Ukraine - risk and need: public protection guidance

 Trauma informed response

 Many displaced people who arrive in Scotland have experienced significant trauma.
-Children, young people and their families may have no access to their usual informal and formal supports, suffering from significant loss (due to both bereavement and the loss of everything they have known and relied upon).
+Children, young people, and their families may have no access to their usual informal and formal support networks, suffering from significant loss (both from bereavement, and the loss of everything they have known and relied upon).

-Stress in families is likely to increase with less relational supports, alongside the challenges of dealing with trauma, loss, separation, homelessness, new cultures and financial pressures to name a few.
-Due to trauma experienced by both children and adults, identifying needs at the earliest opportunity will be vital to reduce risk of harm.
+Stress within families is likely to increase due to a reduction in relational supports, the challenges of dealing with trauma, separation, accommodation instability, unfamiliar cultures, and financial pressures.
+Given the trauma experienced by both children and adults, identifying needs at the earliest opportunity will be vital to reduce risk of harm.

-Trauma-informed practice is an approach to care provision that considers the impact of trauma exposure on an individual’s biological, psychological and social development.
-Delivering services in a trauma-informed way means understanding that individuals may have a history of traumatic experiences.
+Trauma-informed practice is an approach to care provision which considers the impact of trauma exposure on an individual’s biological, psychological, and social development.
+Delivering services in a trauma-informed way requires an understanding that individuals may have a history of traumatic experiences.
 These experiences may impact on their ability to feel safe and develop trusting relationships with services and healthcare professionals.

 Trauma-informed practice is not intended to treat trauma-related issues.
 It seeks to reduce the barriers to service access for individuals affected by trauma.
 While more evidence is needed to gain an in-depth understanding of the effects of trauma-informed practice for migrant populations, there is evidence that services provided to vulnerable migrants without a trauma-informed approach can result in harm.